cslfiu/Android-Security-Updates/README.md

 - **Chipsets**: We gathered the chipset information for the devices from [Samsung's website](https://www.samsung.com/us/smartphones/galaxy-s22-ultra/buy/galaxy-s22-ultra-128gb-unlocked-sm-s908uzkaxaa/) and augmented with data from partners like [carriers](https://www.t-mobile.com/cell-phone/samsung-galaxy-s22) for older devices.

- # 2. Code, Analysis, and Results
+ # 2. Analysis and Results

 We make all of our code available for the reproducibility of the results.
 The code includes the figures as well.
 To reproduce the results, one needs to install Jupyter Notebook and other required Python modules (e.g., pandas, numpy).